Free Walking Tour Berlin

 2. Historical Significance

-During the 1930s, Germany was in the midst of significant social and political changes.
-The rise of the Nazi party and their radical ideologies had a profound impact on architecture and urban planning, leaving the White City as a unique remnant of a bygone era.
+Germany was in the middle of social and political changes throughout the 1930’s.
+Their radical ideologies had profound effect on architecture and urban planning and their Nazification of Germany left the White City as a distinctive remnant of an era now long ended.

-Despite the societal changes, the White City managed to withstand the test of time.
-It served as an example of successful modernist architecture and demonstrated the potential of urban planning to create functional and aesthetically pleasing spaces.
-Today, it is considered a cultural heritage site and a testament to the architectural achievements of the early 20th century.
+In spite of the societal changes, the White City held up.
+It was an example of a successful modernist architecture and an example of the potency of urban planning to construct functional and attractive spaces.
+It is now considered a cultural heritage site, and is indeed a testimony to the architectural staturecrafts of the early century.

 3. Exploring the White City

-Now that you understand the historical context and importance of the White City, you may be eager to explore it yourself.
+With an understanding of the history and importance of the White City now, it may be you just want to go check it out yourself!
 Here are a few tips for your visit:

-• Plan your visit during the daytime to fully appreciate the architectural details and the overall design of the buildings.
+Plan your visit within the day time in order to see the architectural details and the whole design of the big buildings.

-• Don’t forget to bring your camera!
-The juxtaposition of the white buildings against the blue sky makes for stunning photographs.
+Don’t leave home without your camera!
+Photographs of the white buildings against this blue sky are great.

 4. Preservation Efforts and Future Plans